johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 ~~~~~~~~~~~~~~~~~
 The source and target are mandatory fields for the search.
 The source and
 target are the nodes between which to find a path.
 Source and target does
-not have to be of the allowed name spaces (see below).
+not have to be of the allowed namespaces (see below).
 If no result is found
-initially, greounding is done on the service backend to try to find an
+initially, grounding is done on the service backend to try to find an
 alternative name for the provided node name.

 Path Length